ajahne/blog/_posts/2017-10-24-javascript-functions-part-2.md

 Now let's break this down a little bit as there are a few things going on

 **1) Why did we pass in _null_?**
-We passed in _null_ as the first paramater to _call_ and _apply_ is the _thisValue_.
+We passed in _null_ as the first parameter to _call_ and _apply_ is the _thisValue_.
 In our case, we are not referencing _this_ (it is not used at all in our function) so we can pass in _null_.
-We will explore using the _thisValue_ paramater in the later examples when we chain constructors below.
+We will explore using the _thisValue_ parameter in the later examples when we chain constructors below.

 **2) What's going on with the second parameter?**
 These are the parameters to our function.
-In the case of _awesomeFunction_ there is only one paramter, the value of aweome that we will log.
-As _call_ takes individual parameters and _apply_ takes an array, we pass the paramers in accordingly.
+In the case of _awesomeFunction_ there is only one parameter, the value of awesome that we will log.
+As _call_ takes individual parameters and _apply_ takes an array, we pass the parameters in accordingly.

 **So what if we had a function that took multiple parameters, how might that look?**
 Glad you asked, let's try that out.